ercintorun/ender3/motor_currents.md

-Try dropping your run_current down to 0.410 for your X, Y, and Z steppers and delete the hold_current while you're at it.
-The extruder motor is a bit beefier and has a max current of 1A so you should be fine keeping it at 0.500.
+The Ender 3's stepper motors have a max current of 840mA (594mA RMS), and running them at 580mA RMS (near max) can cause overheating and skipped steps.
+The 580mA value likely comes from stock settings, but for Klipper, this should be converted to RMS—about 410mA.
+It's recommended to set run_current to 0.410A for the X, Y, and Z motors and remove hold_current.
+The extruder motor can safely stay at 0.500A due to its higher 1A max rating.

 source:
 - https://www.reddit.com/r/klippers/comments/s3aqnv/ender3pro_skr_e3_mini_rpi3a_with_klipper_on/